A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-In our later discussion, we will argue that the assumption of upfront presence of all data should, and in fact can be lifted when a natural bridge to the other paradigms is constructed.
-We proceed to conclude our review by delving into what will constitute the glue: learning in an open world and open set recognition.
+In our upcoming discussion, we will argue that the assumption of upfront presence of all data should, and in fact can be lifted when a natural bridge to the other paradigms is constructed.
+Before that, we first proceed to conclude our last leg of the review by delving into what will later constitute the ``glue'' in our wholistic perspective: learning in an open world and open set recognition.